 Maple-Cider Vinaigrette, recipe below

 Turn oven to 400.
 Place butternut squash on rimmed baking sheet and toss with olive oil, spices, salt, and pepper.
-Roast 10 minutes.
+Roast 10 minutes, or until squash pieces are mostly tender.
 Stir the squash around and add the pecans to the sheet.
-Roast another 4-5 minutes, until pecans are fragrant and squash is cooked through.
+Roast another 5 minutes, until pecans are fragrant and squash is cooked through.

 Meanwhile make the dressing, recipe below, and prepare the other ingredients by slicing the pears, crumbling the cheese, and removing the seeds from the pomegranate fruit.